Lattice-Automation/synbio/README.md

 ## Alternatives

 This is a non-exhaustive list.
-Contact me for a comparison of these libraries/platforms.
+Contact me for a comparison of these libraries/platforms and `synbio`.

 - [Aquarium](https://www.aquarium.bio/) is an extensive library/application for LIMS, protocol definition/execution, and workflow design.
 - [Autoprotocol](https://github.com/autoprotocol/autoprotocol-python) is a specification standard for experiments in the life sciences.